Common Building Inspection Myths Every Homeowner Should Know

 Truth: Skipping an inspection can cause longer delays later.

 An early inspection helps avoid surprise issues that stall closing, renegotiation, or repairs.
-It is a short-term step that prevents major headaches.
+It is a short-term step that prevents major headaches, which is why many Sydney vendors get a ‘pre-sale report’ before going to market.
+The copies of the report are made available to the prospective buyers during the sales campeign, usually for a small fee, sometimes for free.

 Myth-7: “Any Contractor Can Do a Home Inspection.”

-While contractors may know construction, they are not trained to evaluate a home holistically.
-Certified inspectors follow state-regulated procedures and use specialised tools to assess overall safety and performance.
+While contractors may know construction, they are not trained to evaluate a home holistically, write complex documents nor how to find Termites.
+Accredited building inspectors follow AS4349 and use specialised tools and equipment (like damp meters and thermal cameras) to assess overall condition and risk.

 Therefore, building inspection misconceptions can lead homeowners and buyers to misunderstand the purpose and limitations of the process.
 By recognising these common building inspection myths, you can approach an inspection with realistic expectations, make informed property decisions, and avoid costly surprises.